firefoxfoxthrot/developer-web-site/_pages/envelope-request.md

 ### Responses to Function Requests

 Though Requests contain functions (Expressions), Responses are just standard Envelopes.
+A response MUST contain the requested object as the subject of an Envelope and that subject MUST contain at least one assertion of the form 'isA: [object type]'.
+It MAY contain other assertions.

 Here's an example of a Response to the `«getSeed»` function for `ffa11a8b`.

 ```
 Bytes(16) [